 —Alfred Whitney Griswold

-Topics: Difficulties, Adversity
+Topics: Rightness, Difficulties, Adversity, Right

 Self-respect cannot be hunted.
 It cannot be purchased.
 It is never for sale.
 It cannot be fabricated out of public relations.
-It comes to us when we are alone, in quiet moments, in quiet places, when e suddenly realize that, knowing the good, we have done it; knowing the beautiful, we have served it; knowing the truth we have spoken it.
+It comes to us when we are alone, in quiet moments, in quiet places, when we suddenly realize that, knowing the good, we have done it; knowing the beautiful, we have served it; knowing the truth we have spoken it.

 —Alfred Whitney Griswold